Meenuvp/Sales-and-Profit-Analysis-Using-Excel-and-Python/README.md

-# 📊 Sales and Profit Analysis Using Excel and Python – Global Superstore Project
+# 📊 Sales & Profit Analysis – Global Superstore
 This project analyzes the **Global Superstore dataset** using Microsoft Excel and Python.
 The goal is to understand sales and profit trends across different regions and product categories and to build visual dashboards using both tools.

 ---